jtortorelli/cineaste-lume/src/people/amamoto-hideyo.md

     year: 2005
 ---

 Drafted into the Japanese army at age 19.
 His wartime experience gave him a lifelong disgust with Japanese society in general.

-Fond of Spain and Spanish culture.
+He became an anarchist and openly denied the legitimacy of the Japanese government and the imperial system.

+He enrolled in the University of Tokyo's Faculty of Law after the war, aspiring to become a diplomat, but dropped out due to his disillusionment with the political climate.
+He then turned to acting, joining the Actors' Studio Theatre Company in 1954.

-Often cast in roles as older, more grotesque characters, despite being the same age as his co-stars.
+Amamoto was frequently cast by director Okamoto Kihachi, appearing in films such as *The Age of Assassins* (1967), *Kill!* (1968), and *Japan's Longest Day* (1967).
+He was often cast in roles as older, more grotesque characters, despite being the same age as his co-stars.

-Frequently cast by director Kihachi Okamoto.
+He is perhaps best known for his role as the villainous Dr. Shinigami in the *Kamen Rider* series.

+Fond of Spain and Spanish culture, he visited the country over 20 times and was an admirer of the poet Federico García Lorca.